exploreazure/50daysofLinux/linuxday2.md

 # 50daysofLinux - Day 2 Sudo

 ## Introduction
-If you have used Linux before, you will have found some system commands require root privileges to execute.
+Some system commands require root privileges to execute.
 The command ```sudo``` command is used to run commands with the security privileges of another user.

 This article describes how and when to use sudo.